susom/redcap-em-designated-contact/README.md

 # Designated Contact EM

 ## Overview
-This EM will prompt users part of a Redcap project, who have User Rights privileges, to select a designated contact for the project.
+This EM will prompt users, who part of a Redcap project and who have User Rights privileges, to select a designated contact for the project.
 The project designated contact should be familiar with the Redcap project and be familiar with the study.
-They will be the point person for any communications between the Redcap group and the study group
+This person will be the point person for any communications between the Redcap group and the study group

 Initially, a Designated Contact is not selected so the Project Setup page will display this message